supunhalangodaa/BugBounty-Automation/Recon/ReadMe.md

-### PD-Action is an automation created by Project Discovery to Run throguh Github Actions.
+##### PD-Action is an automation created by Project Discovery to Run throguh Github Actions.
 But Gituhb Restricted Access on the Repo
-### Note: Don't use this to Run on Github Actions since Gituhb will Ban your account due to heavy load
+##### Note: Don't use this to Run on Github Actions since Gituhb will Ban your account due to heavy traffic load

 #### 1. Clone this to your VPS
         https://github.com/supunhalangodaa/BugBount-Automation/